 'From Dreamland' is a series of ten (most likely) pen-and-ink drawings that were reproduced and published in 1906 by 'Berlin Verlag,' along with a preface and table of contents.
 However, the images shown here are based not on the original drawings or the 1906 portfolio but on a photographic reproduction from at least the 1920s, as indicated by paper analysis.
 The white photographic papers are affixed to A4-sized cardboard at their upper edges and are enclosed in a folder of the same color as the cardboard.

-It is remarkable that this 'result of the night' came into being at the same time as the first spiritual paintings and the initial drafts of the textbooks, as indicated by the text accompanying the
+It is remarkable that this 'result of the night' came into being at the same time as the first spiritual paintings and the initial drafts of the teaching work texts, as indicated by

 Worlds